-- Tough to read probably, but one of my best efforts.
+- Tough to read probably, but a big consolidation of my own loose ends.
 This is the question that is chasing me, or perhaps the question I’m chasing.
 Never to be answered, only to be asked in ever more profound ways.
 Took me a godawful 14 months to write.

 - Death Is the Mother of Beauty